President promises Berlusconi will resign in days rather than weeks after 10-year-bonds rise above seven per cent.

-It was not clear how much of Berlusconi’s ruling PDL party, which has undergone many defections and splits in the past few days, would support the new government, expected to include respected experts as well as a few politicians.
+It was not clear how much of Berlusconi’s PDL, which has undergone many defections and splits in the past few days, would support the new government, expected to include respected experts as well as a few politicians.

 It will be supported by most centrists and the biggest opposition force, the Democratic Party.

-Berlusconi’s chief coalition partner, the Northern League, has said it would not back Monti.
+Berlusconi’s chief coalition partner, the Northern League, has said it will not back Monti.

 Monti, who is currently head of Milan’s prestigious Bocconi university, is a tough negotiator with a record of taking on powerful corporate interests as European Competition Commissioner.